sgmurphy/wordpress-plugins/ht-mega-for-elementor/readme.txt

 = Why is the Post Duplicator widget used? =

  The post duplicator widget provides you with the simplest method for creating a clone of your website’s contents.
 With the help of Post Duplicator addon, you can replicate your website’s pages, posts, templates, and items.

+= How to Report Security Issues? =

+ You can report security vulnerabilities via the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Submit a report here](https://patchstack.com/database/vdp/ht-mega-for-elementor).

 == Screenshots ==